CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.July.2020 PAGES: CLAIMS|DARK|FORMULAS|INFINITY|KEYS|MAP| RELATIONS|TRANSFORMATION|UP

 _________________ Looking at singularities.
 If you were to look at what current science considers to be a singularity, within this model it appears more like a convergence of highways at a bridge of transformations between the finite and inifnite!

-_________________ A perpetual start of the universe.
+A perpetual start of the universe.
 One of the most encouraging conclusions of three scholars (and their two prestigious institutions) was when described the universe as if it were within a state of “perpetual starts” which describes the Big Board-little universe model.
-There base article is called, No smooth beginning for spacetime (2017).
+Their base article is called, No smooth beginning for spacetime (2017).
 I would argue with them just on logic alone, that the first 45-to-55 notations are smooth.
 Current work involves ongoing analysis of more recent work.
 Other articles include: • Inconsistencies of the New No-Boundary Proposal (May 2018) • Quantum Incompleteness of Inflation (Sept.
-2019) This footnote will be expanded as more related information is uncovered.
+2019)

 _________________ A very different starting point.
 Space and time are derivative and finite.
 Please spend time with any scholar who questions absolute space and time.
 I am currently digging in on Jaffe and Rovelli. • Arthur Jaffe, The illusion of time (Review of Rovelli’s The Order of Time), Nature, 16 April 2018 https://www.nature.com/articles/d41586-018-04558-7.
 Scaffolding of the Galaxies